dzenanr/dartling_skeleton/README.md

 * copy the dartling_skeleton folder and rename it to your domain_name_model_name
 * delete the copied .git folder in the new project
 * Open Folder... in Dart Editor of the new project
-* select the root folder and choose in the pop-up menu Don’t Analyze
+* select the root folder and choose in the pop-up menu Donï¿½t Analyze
-* in the web/img and web/dartling/skeleton/img folders replace the png file with your model’s png file
+* in the web/img and web/dartling/skeleton/img folders replace the png file with your modelï¿½s png file
 * rename folders, files in the lib, test and web folders that have dartling and skeleton names
 * rename dartling with your domain_name
 * rename skeleton with your model_name